What to look for in a baby pram

 A good pram is smooth to manoeuvre, light enough that you can lift it easily when needed, and simple to store when not in use.

-You'll also want to consider whether your chosen model is easy for you to fold up, and we always recommend checking whether it'll fit in the boot of your car before making your final decision.
+You'll also want to consider whether your chosen model is easy for you to fold up, and we always recommend checking whether it'll fit in the boot of your car (or overhead bin on the plane!) before making your final decision.
+For more information, read our guide to the best travel prams.

 Having a baby is an exciting, but stressful, time.
 Finding the right pram for your little one will certainly make life at least a little easier, so it's worth taking the time to think things through before making your purchase.